StrangeBeeCorp/docs/docs/thehive/administration/authentication/configure-authentication.md

 6. If you enabled multiple providers, adjust the priority order using the arrows.

-    The priority order defines the sequence in which TheHive attempts authentication.
-It starts with the highest priority and moves down until the user is authenticated or all providers are checked.
-Set the most secure or frequently used provider first.
+    Set the most secure or frequently used provider first to define the priority order.
+TheHive then attempts authentication starting with the highest priority and continues down the list until it authenticates the user or checks all providers.

 ## Next steps